NinjaZMY/p_dispersion-in-a-2d-PF/tp3/README.md

 Added : Algo3.png !

-checked my js file + my c++ files  !
+Got heavily inspired from my js file + my c++ files  ;

+In order to achieve the program of the 3rd algorithm !

-might get rid of the usage of main.ccp & instance.cpp
+wouldn't much modify main.ccp & instance.cpp

 ## Guess like you have to work on the remaining two files